-Our primary uses of cash in financing activities are for repurchases of common stock.
+Our primary uses of cash in financing activities are for repurchases of common stock and settlements of stock options and RSUs.
 Net cash provided by financing activities is primarily impacted by exercises of stock options by our employees and issuances of common stock.